MarketDataApp/documentation/sheets-add-on/dates-and-times.md

   - `last [day of the week] in [month` - Selects the last day of the week in a specific month.
 For example, Memorial Day could be selected by using the keyphrase `last Monday in May`.

-  - `[number] months ago` The months ago keyword lets you select a relative date, n months before the current date.
-For example, if today is January 5, 2022, then using `3 months ago` would select the date October 5, 2021.

 - **Yearly Dates** Yearly keyphrases let you select a specific day of in the current, previous, or following year.

   - `[month] [number]` A specific date in the current year.
 For example `Feburary 18` would return February 18 of the current year.

   - `[month] [number] [this|last|next] year` A specific date in the current, previous, or following year.
 For example, if today was Dec 31, 2022, `Feburary 18 next year` would return February 18, 2023.

-  - `[number] years ago` The years ago keyword lets you select a relative date, 365 days before the current date.
-For example, if today is January 5, 2022, then using `2 years ago` would select the date January 5, 2020.

 ## Option Expiration Dates